Search

 These are determined as one would with a caliper: by measuring the distance between parallel tangents.
 The largest distance would be the Feret length (XFe max), the smallest the Feret width (XFe min).
 Alternatives would be chord dimensions (e.g. smallest inner diameter, Xc min) or Martin diameter (area bisector).
 Furthermore, the diameter of an equal area circle can be defined as the size of the particle projection.
 Depending on the problem, a suitable size definition is used for the particle measurement.

-Particle Measurement - Figure 2d
+Particle Measurement - Liczba 2d

 Different size definitions in image analysis.
 Xc min (particle width, red), Xarea (diameter of the equal area circle, green) and XFe max (particle length, blue).
 Depending on the selected size definition, a different measurement result is obtained (cumulative curves on the right)